nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

 ## Correctness

-### Distinct types and modeling physics units
+### Distinct types and modeling physical units

-Nim is one of the few languages that can properly model physics units and enforce proper usage of those units at compile-time.
+Nim is one of the few languages that can properly model physical units and enforce proper usage of those units at compile-time.
 For example, a vector and a unit vector have the same representation but are distinct types.